Best daily deals

 Zoom lets multiple users call in, and it supports video calls.

-No matter what headphones for conference calls you’ve decided to run with, the odds are pretty high that your conference call will still sound bad, even if you sound good.
+No matter what headphones you decide to use for conference calls, the odds are pretty high that your conference call will still sound bad, even if you sound good.

 There are plenty of reasons for this poor audio quality and transmission, one of them being a consequence of limited bandwidth: dynamic range compression.
 This processing reduces loud sounds’ volume levels while increasing quieter ones, effectively stripping the unnecessary frequencies from your voice.
 This is great for efficiency purposes but can make people, especially those with cheap headsets, sound bad.
 To get a better idea of issues surrounding telecommuting and how you can improve call quality.